 It’s also important to note that during EMDR therapy, a person will often recall memories that have not been dwelled on for a long period of time.
 Therefore, it is possible to experience strange dreams after a session.

 When is a Person Ready for EMDR Therapy?

-The first determination of a person’s readiness for EMDR therapy for addiction is understanding whether he or she can tolerate his or her emotions.
-If an individual shuts down while confronting emotions, it may not be best for that person to begin receiving EMDR therapy.
+The first determination of a person’s readiness for EMDR for anxiety and addiction is understanding whether a person can tolerate his or her emotions.
+If an individual shuts down while confronting emotions, it may not be best for that person to begin receiving EMDR for anxiety, trauma, and addiction.

 EMDR therapy for anxiety and addiction relies on the mind’s ability to process feelings.
 By and large, it is possible to work with a regular talk therapist in preparation for this treatment so that the results from the therapy are as successful as possible.

 Markedly, EMDR therapy focuses on a person’s past, present, and future.

 During EMDR therapy for anxiety and addiction, a therapist targets past memories that cause disruption in the person’s brain and all of the events that are related.
 A person can also apply EMDR therapy to current situations that cause him or her to distress.
 That way, a person develops positive skills and attitudes for the future.

 EDMR therapy involves an eight-phase treatment approach.

 Phase 1 of EMDR: History and Treatment Planning